tstout/sys-loader/README.md

 # Overview
-This is essentially some nostalgia for something I was trying to achieve with [splumb](https://github.com/tstout/splumb).
+This is essentially a reboot of something I was experimenting with years ago in this code base [splumb](https://github.com/tstout/splumb).
 I’m leaning now toward something useful that can spin up a system of components, modules, plugins, etc. I have not developed a name for the base unit that I like.
-However, clojure makes the plugin thing easy.
-Clojure’s [cli-deps](https://clojure.org/guides/deps_and_cli) tools provide a simple, compelling environment for combining “components” stored across multiple git or maven repositories.
+Clojure’s [cli-deps](https://clojure.org/guides/deps_and_cli) tools provide a simple, compelling environment for combining libraries stored across multiple git or maven repositories.
 ## Design
 A plugin.edn file is loaded as a resource.
-The EDN file contains a qualified init function and a vector of dependent plugins (services/modules/components)  which is required, then invoked.
+The EDN file contains a namespace qualified init function and a vector of dependent plugins (services/modules/components)  which is (required), then invoked.
 The cli-deps tooling makes building up the classpath and invoking configured functions simple.
 For example,
 ```
 clj -M:sys-loader:service-1:service-2:service-n
 ```
 This composition of dependencies is a fundamental design of cli-deps.
 Simple, powerful, interesting.
 The clojure way.
 The term service here is abstract.
-It is not meant to imply a typical web service accepting http requests.
+It is not meant to imply a web service accepting http requests.
 It could be this, but not necessarily.
 Each dependency listed after the sys-loader alias given above, contains a plugin.edn resource file containing the init function needed to initialize the component.
-The edn file can also contain a list of dependencies.
+The EDN file can also contain a list of dependencies.
 The sys-loader implementation will do a topological sort to invoke the init functions in the appropriate order.
+The cli-deps tooling can be combined with other compatible tools such as [depstar](https://github.com/seancorfield/depstar) to create uberjars for convenient deployment which does not require cli-deps at runtime.
 ## IPC
 A socket API may evolve to send control and status requests to the sys-loader jvm.
 However, for starters, a simpler memory-mapped file supported by NIO is likely sufficient.
 This will support A CLI to send commands to the loader.
 A CLI will be the primary user interface.
 Spinning up a webserver to provide a UI might be a little heavy-weight.